These slow cooker chicken legs or thighs are cooked with sweet potatoes, pineapple, and a simple barbecue sauce with honey.

 - 2 tablespoons vegetable oil

-- 1 can (8 ounces) pineapple chunks in juice, undrained
+- Optional: 1 can (8 ounces) pineapple tidbits (drained)

 - 1 teaspoon dry mustard

 - 3 to 4 medium sweet potatoes

 - Pat the chicken dry with paper towels.
 Sprinkle with salt and pepper.